What is DevOps?

 Agile vs Quality:

 The agenda for implementing both Agile and DevOps is to help improve the efficiency in work, delivery improved applications which are free of risk.
 Here quality is an important attribute which is often looked over.
-Several IT companies believe on the fail fast concept, as it’s easier to fix the damage and costs less.
+Several IT companies believe in the fail fast concept, as it’s easier to fix the damage and costs less.
 But neither of them concentrates on the quality of the product.
 Adhering to this principle helps only in faster deployment to production rather than maintaining the quality of the work.

 Agile produces applications that fit better with the desired requirements and can adapt quickly to respond to the requirement changes

-Agile creates workflow which can be adopted as per the changing needs of the project.
+Agile creates a workflow which can be adopted as per the changing needs of the project.
 DevOps can help to detect early bugs and fix it for having improved quality software.
 Developers have to implement the coding best practices to achieve the desired quality

 Agile and DevOps have the need to extend their boundaries to bridge the gaps and to prove efficient.
 To achieve this they must adopt the practices and principles of implementing Agile and DevOps practices, for faster development and deliver improved quality software with minimal risks.

 Devops and Agile complement each other.
-DevOps does not try to remove or replace Agile, however they complements each other very well.
+DevOps does not try to remove or replace Agile, however, they complement each other very well.
 It does this by removing the excess wastage of time, and streamlining the process so that an application moves faster from deployment to the production area quicker.
 Organizations following Agile, follow the process of automated testing and delivering by only extending their boundaries till the staging area.
 Hence Agile and DevOps both don’t extend their boundaries, thus remaining in their territory.